Locating Underground Assets And What Locator To Use

 Radio Detection RD7100 – Underground Asset Locator Range

 The most mentioned unit throughout this article is the Radio Detection RD7100 Underground Locator, This Locator is one of the most versatile Locators on the market as it has 4 different variations to it.
-These different variations all achieve slightly different results and allow for tracking of all types of Underground Assets.
+These different variations all achieve slightly different results and allow for Locating Underground Assets.

 These models are as follows:

 Radio Detection RD7100SL – This Locator is the all-around Locator for the construction industry it has the capability to locate general ferrous metals, Power & Telecommunication Cables by using the induction clamps.The RD7100SL has 4 (8kHz – 83kHz) frequency settings and 2 Passive Locate modes (Power & Radio) allowing for basic Locating of these assets but should you find yourself locating specific Underground assets more frequently maybe one of the more specialised versions of the RD7100 would suit better.